griffithlab/VAtools/README.md

 **vcf-expression-annotator**

-A tool that will add the data from several expression tools’ output files to the VCF FORMAT column, on a per-sample basis (use `-s` to select the sample for multi-sample VCFs).
-Supported tools are StringTie, Kallisto, and Cufflinks.
-There also is a `custom` option to annotate with data from any tab-delimited file.
+A tool that will add gene expression data to the VCF FORMAT column on a per-sample basis.
+StringTie, Kallisto, and Cufflinks outputs are supported natively, or there is a `custom` option to annotate with data from any tab-delimited file.

 **vcf-info-annotator**

-A tool that will add data from a tab-delimited file to any user-specified field in the VCF INFO column.
+A general-purpose tool that will add data from a tab-delimited file to any user-specified field in the VCF INFO column.

 **vcf-genotype-annotator**